SmartGuyy/Script-Python-auto-reorganize/README.md

 Script in Python that reorganizes files in a folder or in subfolders (if they exist) depending on creation time : if a file is older than 2 weeks, move it to archives/"creatorusername"

  Set up: to use the script, put it at the root of the folder to sort.
-Then you must rename "directorytosort" by the name of your folder for the "mypath" variable in the scriptEN.py file.
+Then you must modify the file pathdirectory.txt with the path to your folder and databaseParameters.txt for your informations to connect to your database.
 Then open your console and run the script -> if files are old, it will create (if it does not already exist) the folder "archives" then a folder of the name of the creator, then the script will move these files in this folder.